 In its simplest form, the sharing economy is composed of hundreds of online platforms that enable people to turn otherwise unproductive assets into income producing ones.
 These include their homes, cars, parking spots, clothes, consumer items, pets, hobbies, and many others.

 In other words, it is the economic activity that involves individuals buying or selling usually temporary access to goods or services, especially as arranged through an online company or organization.
 As a result, the sharing economy has been a major disruptor to traditional industries such as hotels, the automotive industry, and real estate, among others.
-A major reason for this disruption has been the ease of access to marketplaces once typically controlled by larger corporations.
+A major reason for this disruption has been the ease of access to marketplaces once typically controlled by large corporations.
 Some of the major players in the “sharing” or “access” economy space include companies such as Uber, Lyft and Airbnb, among others.

 Internet startups that have embraced this new economy understand that consumers are much more interested in minimizing costs and increasing convenience than they are in traditional name brands.
 In many cases, consumers are not so much interested in the sharing aspect but the cost-effectiveness.